pivotal/docs-tap/app-sso/reference/api/clusterworkloadregistrationclass.hbs.md

 It is cluster-scoped and is identified by its short name `cwrc`.

-`ClusterWorkloadRegistrationClass` optionally receives a free-form description which explains the offering to those which discover it with the `tanzu` CLI.
+`ClusterWorkloadRegistrationClass` optionally receives a free-form description which explains the offering to those which discover it with the Tanzu CLI.
 It also receives a base `WorkloadRegistration` section.

 `ClusterWorkloadRegistrationClass` reconciles into a Crossplane `Composition` and